memgraph/starlink/blog-post/blog-post.md

 ## Using Dijkstra’s Algorithm to Find the Shortest Transmission Path

 The most important aspect of a satellite network is the transmission time from one point to another.
 Given that the satellites are in constant movement, their visibility from cities is therefore changing.
 The network needs to be able to calculate the shortest path exceedingly fast and efficiently in real-time with these changes in mind.
-This is where Memgraph comes in handy.
+This is where **Memgraph DB** comes in handy.

-One way to find such a path would be to run the following Cypher query:
+One way to find such a path would be to run the following query:

 ```
    MATCH p=(:City { name: "New York"})